In this document unless the context otherwise requires:

 7.2.4 Expectant Mothers

-18.104.22.168 Expectant mothers who are 0-27 weeks, will need to show a hard copy of the antenatal book / card at the check-in counter in order to confirm the number of weeks in which one is pregnant.
+184.108.40.206 Expectant mothers who are 0–27 weeks will need to show a hard copy of the antenatal book or card at the check-in counter in order to confirm the number of weeks in which one is pregnant.
 Expectant mothers who are over 28 weeks pregnant will need a certificate from their doctor, confirming that they are fit to fly.
-A certificate issued by your midwife is not accepted.
+A certificate issued by your midwife is not accepted and a hard copy is preferred.
 Expectant mothers will not be permitted to fly without the correct documentation.
+You shall be required to leave with the airline copies of the certificate for our records.
+Documents received will be discarded in accordance with regulatory requirements.

-8.1 The amount of Baggage without charge is set out on our website and may change.
-You may carry the set amount on our website without additional charge provided it complies with our requirements and our Conditions of Carriage
+8.1 The amount of free baggage is specified on our website and is subject to change.
+You may carry the set amount as specified on our website without additional charge, provided it complies with our requirements and our Conditions of Carriage.

 8.2 Hand baggage

-8.2.1 Anything bigger than hand baggage (56 x 45 x 25cm) will need to be hold in as Hold Baggage.
+8.2.1 Anything bigger than hand baggage (56 x 45 x 25cm) will need to be held in as Hold Baggage.

-8.2.4 At check-in the one permittable item of hand baggage will be tagged.
-Any additional items will need to be checked-in as hold baggage.
-Additional hand baggage found at the departure gate will be charged.
+8.2.4 At check-in one permittable item of hand baggage will be tagged.
+Any additional items will need to be checked in as hold baggage.
+Additional hand baggage found at the departure gate will be charged

 8.3 Hold Baggage